j-taylor-pixel/basil-grower-capstone/README.md

 ## Other
 The differing dependicies of each sub-project was handled effortlessly with nix-shell to define each dev-environment, and direnv to handle loading into each environment when entering or leaving each sub-directory.

+Big thanks to my 3 other team members who worked mechanical, electrical, and firmware componenets.